Movonkol/SarcASM_analysis/README.md

 # SarcAsM batch v8.2 – Installation & Usage Guide (VS Code friendly)

-This script runs the **SArcasM batch analysis** on multiple TIFF images and writes the main metrics to a CSV file.
+This script runs the **SarcAsM batch analysis** on multiple TIFF images and writes the main metrics to a CSV file.
 It is designed so that biologists can use it with **Python + VS Code** without needing deep programming knowledge.

 ---